gholdman1/graphenemodeling/doc/source/index.rst

 GrapheneModeling
 ================

 Graphene is one of the most heavily studied materials of the past two decades.
 A large amount of literature has been written on its properties and applications.
 Thousands of papers are published each year.
 As such, staying up-to-date on graphene literature is difficult, albeit necessary for the advancement of its study.
-Review articles are a popular way to maintain awareness.
-However, these are published sporadically and can become obsolete quickly after publication.

-As an open source package, GrapheneModeling attempts to solve this issue.
-The singular goal of GrapheneModeling is to compile the most important literature on graphene's properties and maintain the results as executable Python code.
-By working as a community, we can reduce each other's ramp-up time and can push the boundaries of knowledge ever faster.
+GrapheneModeling attempts to alleviate this difficulty by providing a centralized resource on models of graphene.
+We compile the most important literature on graphene's properties and maintain the results as executable Python code.
+All code is provided with examples that replicate a result found in the literature.
+In this way, we hope to reduce ramp-up time and errors for groups looking to model their experiments.

-Install GrapheneModeling today!

 Table of Contents
 -----------------